yuki-961004/binaryRL/README.md

 <!---------------------------------------------------------->

-## Log Likelihood Function
+## Loss Function
+**Loss Function** quantifies the error between predicted and actual values in a machine learning model.
+It guides the model's training by indicating how well it's performing.

-**Log Likelihood Function** representing how similar robot behavior is to human behavior
+- **Log Likelihood Function** representing how similar robot behavior is to human behavior

   $$
   LL = \sum B_{L} \times \log P_{L} + \sum B_{R} \times \log P_{R}